Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-service-policy-troubleshooting.md

 ## Overview

 This document records the investigation, diagnostics, and resolution steps for SELinux policy denials encountered by a custom service/domain (e.g., `mysvcd_t`).
 The process covers how to identify, analyze, and resolve permission issues when running services under SELinux in Enforcing mode.
-The workflow and troubleshooting checklist can be adapted for other SELinux modules (e.g., httpd custom policies) by substituting the relevant domain/type and permissions.
+The workflow and troubleshooting checklist can be adapted for many SELinux modules (e.g., httpd custom policies) by substituting the relevant domain/type and permissions.

 ---